 If you're looking for something that sounds better than a sound bar, you'll want to put together your own system with an AV receiver and surround-sound speakers.

 Speakers, like sound bars, come down to sound quality and design, and it's generally a trade-off between those two factors.
-Small, stylish speakers like the Boston Acousics SoundWare XS 5.1 look great and won't intrude on your living room, but they're not a top pick for sound quality.
+Small, stylish speakers like the Boston Acoustics SoundWare XS 5.1 look great and won't intrude on your living room, but they're not a top pick for sound quality.
 On the other hand, Pioneer's SP-PK52FS speakers are big, burly, and don't look great, but they offer outstanding sound quality for the money.
 The Energy Take Classic 5.1 does the best job of balancing both factors, and I'm not alone in my praise, with the system consistently receiving rave reviews from expert reviewers and buyers.

 3. Alternative: Don't be afraid to go stereo

 The standard home audio setup used to involve two tower speakers and a receiver, but for some reason that's less frequently considered an option these days.
-That's too bad, as a solid two-channel system, plus a subwoofer, can be surprisingly effective with movies and music, even without the immersive elements of surround sound.
+That's too bad, since a solid two-channel system, plus a subwoofer, can be surprisingly effective with movies and music, even without the immersive elements of surround sound.
 (Video games benefit more from true surround sound, in my opinion.)

 The benefits are a simpler system that often sounds better than a more elaborate one.
 You don't have to worry about running wires to the back of your living room or positioning a center channel speaker, but you'll still get much better sound on music and movies than with a sound bar.
 And because you're only buying two speakers instead of five, you'll have two killer front speakers, rather than five average ones.
-Pioneer's SP-FS52 tower speakers ($125 street price, per speaker) are an inexpensive place to start.
+Pioneer's SP-FS52 tower speakers ($125 per speaker) are an inexpensive place to start.

-What about home-theater-in-a-box (HTIB) systems?
+What about home theater in a box (HTIB) systems?